unlight/asmt-javascript-questions/README.md

 ### Build Tools
 - Could you please compare Gulp and Webpack?
 - Do you use Webpack on your project?
 Which version?

+### CI/CD
 - Why are you using CI on your project?
+- How do you understand CI/CD processes?
+- Could you please describe a current CI/CD process in your project if any?
+If yes, could it be improved somehow?
+If no, how would you organize it?
+- Can you name the stage of pipeline of continous delivery from development commit to production?

 ### Frameworks
 - What is the main difference from your point of view between JS framework XXX and YYY.